• Home

 • Main Airport: Amílcar Cabral International Airport (SID) on Sal Island

-• Best Season to Visit: November to June (dry season, less humid)
+• Best Time to Visit: November to June, when conditions are generally drier and less humid

-Cape Verde — A True "No Stress" Remote Work Destination
+Cape Verde: A True “No Stress” Destination for Digital Nomads

 Our Other Useful Guides: